-Based on some previously performed studies, liver X receptors (LXR) is necessary for stabilizing the integrated BBB in various ways.
-It was shown that LXR activity could lower BBB permeability and brain edema.10Moreover, Lxr is related to various signaling such as NF- κ B, MAPK, TGF- β , and Wnt/ β -catenin signaling.
+Based on some previously performed studies, liver X receptor (LXR) is necessary for stabilizing the integrated BBB in various ways.
+It was shown that LXR activity could lower BBB permeability and brain edema.
+10 Moreover, LXR is related to various signaling such as nuclear factor-kappa B (NF- κ B), mitogen-activated protein kinase (MAPK), transforming growth factor beta (TGF- β), and Wnt/ β -catenin signaling.